Moringa is an incredible superfood, but nobody is mixing in Moringa powder just for its taste.

-You can find it at farmers markets and grocery stores selling product grown organically in Mexico, India, Bangladesh and Africa.
+You can find it at farmers’ markets and grocery stores selling products grown organically in Mexico, India, Bangladesh, and Africa.

 In the United States, you can find it at Whole Foods Market or order it online from most retailers.

-If you have an open space in your yard, then you’re in luck!
+If you have an open space in your yard, then you’re lucky!

-I like growing it in the backyard, it’s a pretty big tree – so provides some shade for the kids while they are running around.
+I like growing it in the backyard; it’s a pretty big tree – so it provides some shade for the kids while they are running around.

 How should you get Mint?

-If you are thinking about how to get mint, there are two options for you.
+If you are thinking about how to get it’s, there are two options for you.

 The first one is to grow it in your garden.
-Mint is a type of herb and it thrives in various climates and can be cultivated indoors.
+Mint is a herb that thrives in various climates and can be cultivated indoors.

 The second option is to buy it from the store.
-There are many places that sell this type of herb including grocery stores, specialty shops and online retailers, depending on what kind of mint you want.
+Many places sell this type of herb, including grocery stores, specialty shops, and online retailers, depending on what kind of mint you want.